VCU-ERB/xfig-3.2.8a/readme.md

     3. Check that your server location is **Ohio** and not **N.Virginia** you can change it at the top right corner on most webpages inside AWS![image](https://user-images.githubusercontent.com/82111747/163630691-4cd7cc0d-3227-4eb1-8fab-aa46b89794a3.png)
     4. Once you select the server go to instances then click on Launch Instances
     5. For AMI selection go to **Applications and OS Images** and click on **Browse more AMIs** and then paste **ami-0d426ee9116efd859** to the search bar and "Ubuntu Linux with Xfig" should appear then press on select![image](https://user-images.githubusercontent.com/82111747/163631249-dfe3e6cc-450a-4ffb-b888-0840d1b7479a.png)
-    6. For the Instance type select t2.medium the one that 2 vCPUs and 4 GiB of memory or higher
+    6. For the Instance type select t2.medium the one that 2 vCPUs and 4 GiB of memory or higher(Check if you are eligible for free storage of 30Gb or 27.9GiB)
     7. Click on Review and Launch then click on launch
     8. A pop-up should appear about a key pair click on create a new key pair name it on the box below then click on download then click on launch